attowatt/i2c2midi/hardware/i2c2midi_hardware_MK2/BUILD-GUIDE.md

 # VII
 - Place PCB a into the angled header of PCB b.
 Make sure everything is aligned nicely and PCB a is perpendicular to PCB b.
 It should work by just placing both PCBs flat on the table.
 - Solder.
 - Finally, trim all the legs on PCB a as short as possible.
-I prefer to trim down all other legs, too (e.g. from power pins, I2C pins, 1x10 angled pin header) – making sure, that the width of the module is as less as possible.
+I prefer to trim down *all* legs (including power header, I2C header, 1x10 angled pin header) – making sure, that the width of the module is as less as possible.

 ![](pictures/i2c2midi_MK2_build_16.JPG)
 ![](pictures/i2c2midi_MK2_build_17.JPG)